01

 04

-Use plain language to ask what changed, what is crowding out what matters, and what to protect next.
+Ask the AI what changed, what is crowding out what matters, and what to protect next.

 The loop